sssssyf/RTPSeg/README.md

 # RTPSeg
-RTPSeg: A Multi-Modality Dataset for LiDAR Point Cloud Semantic Segmentation Assisted with RGB-Thermal Images In Autonomous Driving, ISPRS j.
-2026.
+RTPSeg: A Multi-Modality Dataset for LiDAR Point Cloud Semantic Segmentation Assisted with RGB-Thermal Images In Autonomous Driving, ISPRS J. P&RS 2026.

 # Highlights
 To bridge the research gap and promote in-depth research, we introduce RTPSeg, the first and only dataset comprising RGB and TIR images for 3D semantic segmentation in autonomous driving.
 RTPSeg fills the void of a specialized dataset and establishes itself as a novel benchmark, presenting considerable challenges and opportunities to existing approaches.
 More importantly, as a pioneering effort, the introduction of RTPSeg effectively validates the effectiveness of TIR images for 3D semantic segmentation, which has not been publicly validated before as far as we know.
 We hope that RTPSeg will spur in-depth exploration in this field.